jxxcarlson/elm-stat/README.md

   Just 0.04875912408759121 : Maybe Float
 ```

 The `statistics` function computes a package of statistical measures, including left and right endpoints for the regression line for the data.
 These can be used to superimpose the regression line on the plot of the data.
-This is done in the demo app using `terezka/line-charts`.

 ```
 > Stat.statistics data